 The older your Digimon is, the harder it is going to try to die.
 Potentially you could still keep it alive forever, but you aren’t going to.
 You’re going to go to a party one night and forget to freeze them before you leave.
 And then they will die.
 You monster.
 There are actually several ways your Digimon can die, including the following:

 Sometimes though you may be able to prevent death!
 When a Digimon is about to die, it stops moving and lets out a series of cries that get progressively more desperate for one minute.
 This is your chance!
 SHAKE!
 SHAKE YOUR DEVICE!
 SHOW YOUR LOVE BY SHAKING!
 If you shake hard enough, you very well could save it.
 Please never do this to a real pet.
 Ever.

-For those of you that couldn’t save your Digimon, you are now looking at an old school computer.
+For those of you that couldn’t save your Digimon, you are now looking at an old school computer (or an egg, see below).
 Your Digimon has died and converted back into raw data.
 Oh well!
 LET’S MAKE A NEW ONE!
 Use C to make the Computer the only thing on the screen, and then press A+B simultaneously.
 Just like that, you will be able to select a new egg and start all over again.
-If your Digimon was alive for at least 2 days since its last evolution, you will be given a Traited Egg instead, which (probably) increases your odds of evolving into the Perfect and Ultimate levels.

 If you manage to keep your Digimon alive for 48 hours after its most recent evolution, you will get a Traited Egg when your Digimon dies.
 After the death animation plays, you will see your Digimon leave an egg which will remain on the screen.
 This will grant the next Digimon that you hatch from this slot a small bonus for chance to evolve to Stages V and VI.
 However, because it is already possible to get 100% chance of evolution to Stages V and VI, this bonus is honestly not useful.